Farama-Foundation/PettingZoo/docs/sisl/pursuit.md

 n_pursuers: Number of pursuers

 obs_range: Radius of agent observation view

-layer_norm: Scalar value that the observation matrix is divided by

 n_catch: Number pursuers required around an evader to be considered caught